harcokuppens/DOMjudgeDockerCompose/README.md

 redirects, causing any request to http://my.server.com to be automatically redirected to https://my.server.com.

-Finally you could remove in the `docker-compose.yml` file the `auto-https` option,
+Finally, you could remove in the `docker-compose.yml` file the `auto-https` option:

     profiles:
       - auto-https

-so that `caddy` will run also without providing `--profile auto-https`.
+Then `caddy` will be started also with `'docker compose up -d'` without providing the option `'--profile auto-https'`.

 # Background information